White Hart: Witley

 The White Hart, the village pub in Witley, Surrey, is mostly Elizabethan and is said to stand on the site of an Anglo-Saxon inn.
 It is reputed to have one of the oldest continuous licences of any pub in England.
 Myles Birket Foster painted the picture-board for it in around 1875; this is now in the Victoria and Albert museum in London.

 American inns

 Salisbury, Connecticut

 The White Hart Inn in Salisbury, Connecticut is named after one of the Hampshire taverns of the same name.
 It has operated as a post-road inn since 1867, though its physical structure dates back to 1806, when part of the current building was constructed as a private residence.
 It has a dining room, a pub, and numerous guest rooms and suites in the main building and in the adjoining Gideon Smith House.
 It was reported that the White Hart Inn in Salisbury had closed and was for sale as of November 2010.
 In May 2014, the Inn was sold for $2.9 million to an investor group led by Thomas Conley Rollins Jr., a New York investment banker who has a home in nearby Sharon.
-The group hopes to reopen the landmark by August 2014.
+The group reopened the property in 2014.
+The property features 16 guest rooms, three dining rooms, a taproom with a full-service bar, two outdoor dining patios, a large porch with drink service, a ballroom and café.
+The artwork of Jasper Johns, Frank Stella, Terry Winters, Donald Baechler, Hugo Guinness and Duncan Hannah is displayed throughout the premises.